BigBlueW/Easy-Screen-Translator/README.md

-# Usage - readyToUseVersion
+# Usage

 ## Screenshot to translate
-To use this program directly, you can...
+To use this program, you should make sure you have downloaded Tesseract-OCR and placed it like this [Tesseract-OCR](/sourceCode/Tesseract-OCR).

-In the beginning, open [EST.exe](readyToUseVersion/EST.exe).
+In the beginning, run this script: `python EST.py`

-And you are supposed to add [EST.exe](readyToUseVersion/EST.exe) in the whitelist of McAfee or so on

-to make sure the program will not be forbidden.

 After opened, this application has been on standby in the background.